The Athena Forum is the expert voice from within and for the science community.

 The function of the Forum informs the wider debate on diversity in Science, Technology, Engineering, Mathematics and Medicine (STEMM) through:

-- discussion and dissemination of examples of good practice in addressing the under-representation of women in academic STEMM;
+• discussion and dissemination of examples of good practice in addressing the under-representation of women, BME and LGBT+ staff in academic STEMM in the higher education workforce;

-- provision of an expert voice on issues of women in STEMM in higher education and research when appropriate;
+• provision of an expert voice on issues of gender in STEMM in higher education and research when appropriate, including the intersection of gender and other factors whenever possible;